Andurdur/Chroma-Subsampling-Image-Compressor/.metals/.reports/metals-full/2025-06-01/r_empty-definition_20-13-02-482.md

    * Fixed-point model for converting 8-bit RGB values into 8-bit YCbCr.
    *
    * The coefficients (77, 150, 29, etc.) approximate the standard
-   * RGB -> YCbCr transform when scaled by 2⁸, and the offsets/bias (128)
+   * RGB→YCbCr transform when scaled by 2⁸, and the offsets/bias (128)
    * center the chroma channels.
    *
    * @param r_in  Red channel [0..255]